 We work with certified life care planners to project the full extent of the damages caused by the eye injury.
 Then we aggressively pursue fair compensation for the full extent of your losses.

 If you or a family member sustained an accident through someone else’s carelessness or negligence, please contact our law firm as soon as possible to arrange a free consultation and case evaluation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our personal injury lawyers represent clients throughout the state.
+Our personal injury lawyers represent clients throughout the state.